USC Physics Seminars

 Condensed Matter – Biophysics

 These seminars are scheduled on Fridays at 2:00pm, and the location is SSL 150, unless otherwise noted.
 Some of the seminars will be held jointly with UCLA and CALTECH.

 For more information contact Lorenzo Campos Venuti (condensed matter) or Ben Reichardt (quantum information).
 Biophysics seminars are held the first Friday of each month and are indicated in blue.

 UPC seminar location: Ahmanson Center for Biological Research, ACB 238.
-UPC location for remote viewing of HSC seminars: To be determined.
+Location for remote viewing of HSC seminars: ACB 238

 HSC seminar location: Herklotz seminar room, Zilkha Neurogenetic Institute HSC.
 Location for remote viewing of UPC seminars: Herklotz

 SPT and SET physics from decorated string nets